bagisto/bagisto-docs/data_grid.md

 ### Steps for how to create DataGrid

-1. Create a folder 'DataGrid' in your package, inside it create a file for your datagrid folder.
+1. Create a folder **DataGrid** in your package, inside **DataGrid** create a file for your datagrid folder.

 2. We have created `DataGrid` abstract class in `UI` package.
 In the DataGrid file, a list of properties and methods are declared.
 So, while creating Datagrid only you have to extend the DataGrid abstract class and use it in your datagrid file.

-3. In DataGrid abstract class, two abstract methods are declared `prepareQueryBuilder()` and `addColumns()` .
+3. In DataGrid abstract class, two abstract methods are declared 'prepareQueryBuilder()' and 'addColumns()'.
 We can prepare grid by defining these two methods

-    * **prepareQueryBuilder()** : In this method, records are retrieved through queries that is applicable on database and stored in a array.
+    - <b>prepareQueryBuilder():</b> In this method, records are retrieved through queries that is applicable on database and stored in a array.
 When records are retrieved,                           `$this->setQueryBuilder($queryBuilder)` setQueryBuilder method is called

-       * ***setQueryBuilder()*** : This method is written in DataGrid file of UI package.
-This is used for setting the `$queryBuilder` array
+       - <b>setQueryBuilder():</b> This method is written in DataGrid file of UI package.
+This is used for setting the '$queryBuilder' array

-    * **addColumns()** : In this method, the columns are created to be displayed in grid.
+    - <b>addColumns():</b> In this method, the columns are created to be displayed in grid.
 Inside this method, `addColumn()` is called to create single column.
 Inside this function, parameter accepts the array in `"key" => "value"` pairs.
 Some of the essential keys are described below :

     |  Name                     | functionality |
 | ------------------------------- | ------------- |